Interesting Article . . .

 * Violent crime fell 6.6 percent in the South, 5.6 percent in the West, 4.6 percent in the Midwest and 3.5 percent in the Northeast.

 My opinion?
 That’s good news.
 It debunks any theories that economic recessions leads to increased crime rates.
 I, for one, haven’t seen a dramatic increase in crime – except for maybe low-level street drugs like heroin – since the recession hit.
-Still despite the succesful efforts of law enforcement’s endeavors, we should not be too quick to pat ourselves on the back.
-In the article, Northeastern University criminology professor James Alan Fox said, “We have increasing numbers of at-risk youth in the population, and they need services.
-We need to reinvest in crime prevention or else the good news we see today could evaporate.” (emphasis supplied).
+Still despite the successful efforts of law enforcement’s endeavors, we should not be too quick to pat ourselves on the back.